engineyard/ey-docs/pages/using-postgresql-9-with-cloud.md

 3. SSH to the database instance.

-4. Import the output file to the new PostgreSQL 9.1 database.
+4. If your database was dumped from an Engine Yard environment, import the output file to the new PostgreSQL 9.1 database with this command:

 		pg_restore -d dbname dumpfile

 	**Note:** The dbname should correspond to the database name of your application.

+5. If your database was dumped from a non-Engine Yard environment, import the output file to the new PostgreSQL 9.1 database with these commands:

+        pg_restore -d app_name -no-owner dumpfile --clean -U postgres

+		grant all on all tables in schema public to deploy

+    Where `app_name` is the name of your application.

-5. Test the application running in the new environment before deleting your original environment.
+6. Test the application running in the new environment before deleting your original environment.